Senyksia/InfiniteFriends/README.md

    On Windows, it will typically be located at `C:\Program Files (x86)\Steam\steamapps\common\SpiderHeck`.

-2. **Install BepInHecks**
+2. **Install BepInEx**

-   Follow the instructions for using the [installer](https://github.com/cobwebsh/bepinhecks-installer).
+   Follow the [instructions](https://docs.bepinex.dev/articles/user_guide/installation/index.html#installing-bepinex-1) for installing BepInEx 5.
-   <br />Alternatively, you can manually install the [latest release](https://github.com/cobwebsh/BepInHecks/releases/latest).
+   <br />When downloading BepInEx, choose the latest stable x64 release of BepInEx 5, which can be found [here](https://github.com/BepInEx/BepInEx/releases/latest).

 3. **Install InfiniteFriends**